huma-engineering/huma-docs/data-collection/index.md

 The aim of this documentation is to explain the features and tools included in each of the Huma products and how to complete the different tasks necessary for the successful completion of the monitoring programme.

 This knowledge base is for:
-- **Administrators**: Internal Huma users who will build and configure the Healthcare or Research Institute's organisations and deployments.
+- **Administrators**: Internal Huma users who will build and configure the healthcare or research institute's Organisations and Deployments.
 - **Care teams**: Doctors, nurses or admin users who will use Huma to view and assess patients.
 - **Patients**: Users who will be submitting their data for assessment and feedback.